Cilcain

-Cilcain is a village and community, near Mold in Flintshire, north-east Wales.
+Cilcain is a village and community, near Mold, in Flintshire, north-east Wales.
 The village has an industrial history and includes the Millennium Woods, a post office, a public house, a parish church, a primary school (Ysgol y Foel) and a village hall.
-It's most known for its famous mountain Moel Famau.

 Cilcain borders the parishes of Rhosesmor, Rhes-y-cae and Rhydymwyn.
 The community includes the village of Rhydymwyn.

+Cilcain has an annual Cilcain show at the village hall.
+There are usually fairs and a dog show.
+Also a junior and adults race either up Moel Famau or just up a part of the mountain.